alainwolf/roll.urown.net/server/media.rst

 Inotify watches
 ^^^^^^^^^^^^^^^

-Inotify is a method how the media server gets notfied, if any changes in the media file directories happen.
+Inotify is a method how the media server gets notified, if any changes in the media file directories happen.
 If the media collection is large, you might get the following error in the logs: